DomVournias/MoviesWatchlist-mern/README.md

     ]
   },
   "devDependencies": {},
-  "proxy": "https://watchlist-mern.vercel.app/api" /* This is production only url */
+  "proxy": "https://watchlist-mern.vercel.app/api" /* This is a production only url */ }
-}
 ```